VarunPandithurai/Smart-Watering-Plant-Using-RT-Thread/README.md

 # Smart-Watering-Plant-Using-RT-Thread
-Project Title: Smart Agriculture (Irrigation system)
+# Project Title: Smart Agriculture (Irrigation system)
+# Description
-Description: Smart irrigation systems are a combination of sensors and controllers which monitor the watering, moisture related content temperature and climate and there by watering the crops as per requirement.
+Smart irrigation systems are a combination of sensors and controllers which monitor the watering, moisture related content temperature and climate and there by watering the crops as per requirement.
 In this project I am using a soil moisture sensor to detect the moisture of the soil.
 There are two types of soil moisture sensor.
 1. Resistive soil moisture sensor
 2. Capacitive soil moisture sensor